weso/shaclex/README.md

 ## Adopters

 * [RDFShape](http://rdfshape.weso.es): An online demo powered by this library.
+* [Wikishape](http://wikishape.weso.es): An online demo powered by this library for Wikidata.
 * [Eclipse lyo](http://www.eclipse.org/lyo/): An SDK and a modelling environment to design and develop linked data applications based on the [OSLC standards](http://open-services.net/).
 The validation library is [lyo-validation](https://github.com/eclipse/lyo-validation).

 ## Contribution